Locietta/Locietta/README.md

 This is a student who just start his journey on world of codes for nearly a year.
 He's eager to learn all the technologies about computer.

-- I'm a freshman both in university and programs
+- I'm a freshman both in university and coding

 - First programming language for me: C (and VB, Lua unseriously)